StellarSand/privacy-settings/Privacy Settings/Google-Chrome.md

 - Standard Protection
   - Help improve security on the web for everyone: Off
 - Always use secure connections: On
+  - Select `Warns you for insecure public & private sites`
 - Use secure DNS: On
 - Select DNS provider: `NextDNS`/`Cloudflare`, or select `Add custom DNS service provider` and provide URL for other secure DNS from [this list](https://www.privacyguides.org/en/dns/#recommended-providers)
 <br>Example: For Quad9, enter https://dns.quad9.net/dns-query
-- Manage V8 security: Don’t allow sites to use the V8 optimizer
+- Manage Javascript optimization and security: Don’t allow sites to use Javascript optimization

 #### Site Settings
 - Additional permissions > Your device use > Don't allow sites to know when you're actively using your device